-- 4.4.1.
-Programmatic Certification allows an Issuer with a portfolio of eligible projects and assets to issue multiple Certified debt Instruments under the overarching certification of the whole programme. - 4.4.2.
+- A.4.4.2.
 To obtain certification of the Program, the Issuer must submit to the Climate Bonds Standard Secretariat: - i.
 A Pre-Issuance Verification Report on the eligible projects and assets and the readiness assessment of the Issuer to comply with the requirements of the Standard - ii.
 A signed Certification Agreement - iii.
-A copy of the Green Finance Framework - 4.4.3.
-The Climate Bonds Standard Secretariat will provide the Issuer with formal confirmation of Certification of the programme. - 4.4.4.
+A copy of the Green Finance Framework - A.4.4.3.
+The Climate Bonds Standard Secretariat will provide the Issuer with formal confirmation of Certification of the programme. - A.4.4.4.
 For every debt instrument issued under the Program, the Issuer must: - i.
 Supply the Climate Bonds Standard Secretariat with a completed Climate Bonds Information Form for the specific debt instrument issued.
-The Climate Bonds Standard Secretariat will provide the Issuer with formal confirmation of Certification of the specific instrument. - ii.
+The Climate Bonds Standard Secretariat will provide the Issuer with formal Certificate of the specific instrument. - ii.
 Following the first issuance under the Program, the Issuer must adopt an annual Verification Reporting process per Clause A.3.4.(typically 12-24 months after issuance of the first debt instrument under the Program). - iii.
 At the end of every subsequent reporting year, the Issuer must provide the Climate Bonds Standard Secretariat with an updated report from an Approved Verifier to confirm the continuing eligibility of the projects and assets and the allocation of the proceeds for all the Certified instruments under the programme. - iv.
-Annual verifier reports should include Post-Issuance Verification Reports where required until all the proceeds of all Certified bonds under the programme have been fully allocated. - v.
-Once the Post-Issuance certification of all of the instruments in the programme has been completed, the Issuer need only provide an annual Update Report per Clause B.2.2.4 until new instruments are issued under the programme, or the programme has been completed under Clause A.4.4.4viii below. - vi.
+Annual Update reports should include Post-Issuance Verification Reports where required until all the proceeds of all Certified bonds under the programme have been fully allocated. - v.
+Once the Post-Issuance certification of all of the instruments in the programme has been completed, the Issuer need only provide an annual Update Report per Clause A.4.4 until new instruments are issued under the programme, or the programme has been completed under Clause A.4.4.4viii below. - vi.
 The subject matter considered by the Approved Verifier must include the Post-Issuance requirements of the Climate Bonds Standard, including the reporting requirements in Clause A.3.4.
-It must cover all the debt instruments under the Program.
+It must cover all the debt instruments under the Program. - vii.

-- vii.
 In the event of changes to the Green Finance Framework during the programme, the Issuer must supply the Climate Bonds Standard Secretariat with the updated version of the annual Verification Report. - viii.
 Any Programmatic Certification programme is considered completed at the latest of: - a.
 Five years from the issuance of the first debt instrument under the programme; and - b.
-Two years from the most recent debt instrument issuance for which the post issuance verification has been completed - 4.4.5.
-After completing the Programmatic process, the Issuer is no longer required to engage the Approved Verifier annually to conduct of the debt instrument programme.
+Two years from the most recent debt instrument issuance for which the post issuance verification has been completed - A.4.4.5.
+After completing the Programmatic process, the Issuer is no longer required to engage the Approved Verifier annually to conduct verification of the debt instrument programme.
 However, the Issuer must conform with the Update Reporting requirements per Clause A.3.4.